phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Number of Trump Tweets: 699319
-#Number of Cruz Tweets: 445371
+#Number of Cruz Tweets: 446333
-#Number of Clinton Tweets: 292512
+#Number of Clinton Tweets: 292798
-#Number of Rubio Tweets: 232805
+#Number of Rubio Tweets: 233420
+#Number of Jeb!
+Tweets: 197813
-#Number of Sanders Tweets: 174176
+#Number of Sanders Tweets: 174267
-#Number of Carson Tweets: 102579
+#Number of Carson Tweets: 102799
-#Number of Kasich Tweets: 83628
+#Number of Kasich Tweets: 83813
 #Total Number of Tweets:
-#Number of Trump Tweets:
-#Number of Jeb!
-Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---